-- 1. Turn on the 12-volt battery disconnect switch to provide power to your components. - 2.
-Turn on the exterior LP gas supply, if you need to cook or start the generator. - Generator must be started to run the air conditioner. - Inverter will need to be turned on to power the entertainment devices.
+- 1. Turn on the 12-volt battery disconnect switch to provide power to your components. - Turn on the exterior LP gas supply, if you need to use the LP gas function of the combination furnace and hot water heater, or start the generator. - Generator must be started to run the air conditioner. - Inverter will need to be turned on to power the entertainment devices.
 To conserve battery power, turn off the inverter when not in use. - 3.
 Turn on the water pump and open faucets until air is expelled from the system.